 PTSD’s symptoms can show up within hours or days of the traumatic event, but it can also take months or years for PTSD to show itself.
 Whenever PTSD develops, it is important for people to know its symptoms and that treatment is possible.
 PTSD can be a debilitating mental illness, but people can also recover from it—often with the help of a trained counselor.

 Are you suffering from PTSD and you’re looking for a Prince William Counselor who can help treat it?
-The therapists at Thriveworks Manassas offer PTSD treatment.
+The therapists at Thriveworks Manassas in Prince William County offer PTSD treatment.
 We have many clients who are survivors, who have lived through traumatic life events.
 We also helped them find the resources they needed to resolve the trauma and live their lives.

 How PTSD Can Develop

 In response to a traumatic event, some people may develop PTSD, but some people will not.
 It is not completely clear why PTSD occurs in some but not others, but one thing is clear: having PTSD has nothing to do with being weak or any personal flaw.
 The risk factors for how and why PTSD develops are largely outside of an individual’s control, and just like cancer patients do not have control over their illness, neither do people with PTSD.